imperva/terraform-provider-incapsula/website/docs/r/ssl_validation.html.markdown

   domain_ids = local.domain_ids

   depends_on = [
-    # Your DNS provider resources that create the records
+    # Your DNS provider resource that creates the records
   ]
 }